 (ASH).
 Serving prekindergarten through grade 6.

-At ASH, learners explore diverse cultures through the study of
+ASH learners explore global citizenship through the study of visual

 Montessori Magnet School.